The MOD team works across the globe on projects that explore unknowns in ocean physics and biology

 Flow AROUND topography

-Ocean flows of all frequencies interact with the ocean bottom in a rich variety of ways - depending on whether the sea floor is a headland, a ridge, a submarine canyon - or simply rough with corrugations.
-Depending on the type of interactions, other motions such as waves and vortices can form and create strong turbulence near the seafloor feature, or at great distance if the motions radiate away.
+Ocean flows of all frequencies interact with the ocean bottom in a rich variety of ways and depending on the type of interactions, other motions such as waves and vortices can form and create strong turbulence near the seafloor feature, or at great distance if the motions radiate away.
 These topographic features can also act as internal wave generators or, oppositely, internal wave guides, funneling and dissipating internal wave energy incident to them.

 The coastal ocean most directly links deep water to human society, and as such has long been the subject of fascination, study, and appreciation.
 The small-scale processes our group focuses on play a dramatic role in the coastal ocean, setting the distribution of everything from pollutants to biologically essential nutrients that underlie the health of our fisheries and nearshore ecosystems.